wp-plugins/jquery-collapse-o-matic/readme.txt

 = 1.2 =
 * Expanded the shortcode to include an optional tag attribute.
 The system defaults to wrapping the trigger in a span tag.
 * Style will support various element tags... span, div, h1, h2... etc.
-* Style seperates the arrow icons, so there is no background bleed-over on extra-long trigger titles.
+* Style separates the arrow icons, so there is no background bleed-over on extra-long trigger titles.

 = 1.1 =
 * Optimized Code
 * Shortcode now works in Sidebar
 * Expand Titles now have title tags that match the title, not just some random number
-* Shorcode can include a user-defined ID instead of a generated random number
+* Shortcode can include a user-defined ID instead of a generated random number
 * Added auto expand feature if an anchor tag is used in the URL

 = 1.0 =